I regularly trawl the web looking for little snippets of information which

 As an avid stamp collector, she also wrote stories

-for stamp magazines.
 She allowed local college students to use her vast library at her home, and helped to plan field

-trips for geology classes interested in northern Arizona.
 Mrs. Scholey is survived by her sons, Frank of Prescott, George

 of Tucson and Guy of Puerto Penasco, Mexico; five grandchildren and four great-grandchildren.
-She was preceded in death

-by her husband, George.
 Private cremation was at Bradshaw Crematory, Prescott Valley, with burial at the IOOF Cemetery,

 Prescott.

-THE ANSWER AT LAST You recall that I began this with telling you about the Philippine
+You recall that I began this with telling you about the Philippine

 based George Scholey and about the cot. well i have heard from the Great niece of the gentleman concerned and this is what